rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 You utter a divine word, and burning radiance erupts from you.
 Each creature of your choice that you can see within range must succeed on a Constitution saving throw or take 1d6 radiant damage.

 - **cost:** description.

+### Zephyr Strike
+<div class="spell-tags">warmagic energy force thaumaturgy boost no sacred wind nature</div>
+*1st Circle*
+- **Execução:** movimento
+- **Alcance:** 6sqr
+- **Alvo:** 1 criatura
+- **Duração:** concentração.
+___

+You move like the wind.
+Until the spell ends, your movement doesn’t provoke opportunity attacks.

+Once before the spell ends, you can give yourself advantage on one weapon attack roll on your turn.
+That attack deals an extra 1d8 force damage on a hit.
+Whether you hit or miss, your walking speed increases by 30 feet until the end of that turn.

 {{pageNumber,auto}}
 \page